HOW TO USE SEA FOAM

 RELATED QUESTIONS

-Thanks for the question, Joe!
-Add one ounce of Sea Foam per quart of oil in the crankcase.
-That adds up to 5 ounces of Sea Foam in the oil crankcase of your Mazda 6.
+Thanks for the question, Ian.
+Add 1 ounce of Sea Foam per quart of oil in the crankcase. (example: for a crankcase with a 7 quart capacity, add 7 ounces of Sea Foam).
+Do not exceed 1 ounce per quart of oil.

 We recommend adding it 100-300 miles before your next oil change.
-That gives the Sea Foam enough time to circulate and clean.
-It also lets you drain away all the reliquefied crud (oil residues and deposits) when you change your oil.
+That gives the Sea Foam enough time to circulate and clean, and it allows all the reliquefied oil residues to be drained away with the old oil.

 Jim D.TECH